naveen-pulivarti/Redbus-Project/README.md

 ## How It Works
 1. **Data Extraction:**
    - **Routes Extraction:** Extracts routes and links for buses from multiple states.
-   - **Bus Details Extraction:** Scrapes detailed information about buses from the extracted routes.
+   - **Bus Details Extraction:** Scrapes detailed information about all the buses from each and every extracted route.

 2. **Data Processing:**
-   - **DataFrame Creation and Cleaning:** Combines and cleans the data into a structured format using pandas.
+   - **DataFrame Creation and Cleaning:** Combines and cleans the data into a structured format using pandas by integrating sources and data cleaning.
    - **Data Storage:** Saves the processed data into a MySQL database for persistence and easy retrieval.

 3. **Web Application:**